CS5001-khoury/HobbyCard/Report.md

 ## Deeper Thinking

  For star_rating and hobby_card, we built strings and then printed out the results.
 Why would we want to build strings, and then print out the results, than just printing out the results directly?
 Don't need a correct answer, but we encourage you to ponder this question and come up with reasons on why this would be a good design pattern.
 Write your answer below.

+---
+Answer here

+---

+## LLM Ethics and Educational Use (Deeper Thinking Part 2)

+Large Language Models such as ChatGPT, Claude, and Copilot have drastically changed how we program and code in industry.
+The general advice with them is they are good for experienced programmers, but they often confuse and generate bad code for new programmers!
+In truth, there are (at least) three stages for LLM use:

+1. Learning how to ethically use LLMs to help you learn new topics
+2. Learning how to ethically use LLMs to co-create (such as code generation)
+3. Learning how LLMs work and programming them yourselves (A.I. courses)

+We are **only** in stage one.
+It is risky to try to jump to stage two without an understanding of what you are doing.
+I will provide sample prompts to help learn stage 1, but before you use them - I would like you to explore the ethical issues around LLMs.

+### Report

+Find three links on the ethical use of LLMs, particularly focusing on their use in educational or programming contexts where possible.
+Your sources should be from credible sources such as academic papers, established technology publications, educational policy organizations, or reputable news outlets.
+I suggest you have at least one source that contradicts or offers a different perspective from the other sources.
+Look for sources that address different stakeholder perspectives - such as educators, industry professionals, ethicists, or students.

+Keep track of your search terms and research process as you work - this will help you reflect on how you found and evaluated sources, which is good practice for academic research.

+Then write a reflective report (maximum of three paragraphs) that synthesizes these sources and answers the following questions:

+1. What are the issues surrounding LLM use, both from a creative and an engineering standpoint?

+2. What are the potential benefits of using LLMs?

+3. What is your current position on LLM use in society, and how might this position evolve as you gain more experience with these tools?

+### Writing Expectations

+You should write these paragraphs as a cohesive report - NOT as bullet points.
+We are also working on improving your college-level writing skills for master's-level research, so this is practice for that.
+Your report should demonstrate synthesis of sources, not just summary.
+Avoid simply stating what each source says - instead, analyze how the sources relate to each other and to your own developing perspective.
+Show how different viewpoints complement or contradict each other, and use this analysis to inform your own reasoned position.
+I am not requiring proper citations (at this time), but you need to provide the links you are using for your sources.
+We are not grading on "correctness".
+This is your opinion, but we want you to gain practice doing research and reporting on it.

+(write your report below this line)

+---